dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3497: Not everyone has equal access to work opportunities.
+### T3497: Recognize not everyone has equal work opportunities or abilities.

 |Support|
 |---|